 The difference between winning and losing an important deal often comes down to how quickly the right price is put into the hands of sales or in front of customers.
 Price guidance from a true cloud-native price optimization solution is seamlessly delivered into any ERP, CRM, CPQ or eCommerce application in real-time and dynamically adjusted as deal conditions change.
 Whenever, wherever — that’s the power of price optimization and it’s table-stakes for a modern B2B business.

-Pricing Strategy Example Using Price Optimization in B2B
+Dynamic Pricing Example Using Price Optimization in B2B

 The building products manufacturing industry is extremely competitive, fragmented and complex.
 As countless suppliers battle over the same pool of projects, prices tend to follow a downward trajectory.
 Often, sales reps face the choice of either losing the bid or slashing the price to a point that decimates profit margin.
 This is a big problem as material costs fluctuate.